 The gas will then be transported by a subsea pipeline to shore.
 Once the gas reaches shore on the common LNG site, north of Lindi, it will be processed and cooled down to form liquefied natural gas, LNG.

-The company further noted that to be able to develop the large gas discoveries in Block 2, that require significant capital investments by international investors, it is necessary to secure access to well established international LNG markets.
+The company further noted that to be able to develop the large gas discoveries in Block 2, which require significant capital investments by international investors, it is necessary to secure access to well-established international LNG markets.
 Tanzania is strategically located to serve the markets in Asia, Europe and South America.